Jody Frankian, Office Manager

 When saying goodbye is the kindest option, Kristen is ready to hold your hand with unapparelled compassion.
 “I feel deep empathy for families in their final moments together,” Kristen says.
 “It is a gift to ensure they’re comfortable and to offer peace to everyone in the room.”
 Some shy away from this part of the job, but Kristen’s heart runs to help.
 “When it’s time to say goodbye, you see the purest love and trust between pets and owners.
 To see what they mean to one another.
 It’s incredibly beautiful,” she shares.

 When she’s not at work, you’ll find Kristen behind the camera or paintbrush.
 She’s an amazingly talented artist who finds beauty and release through artistic means.
 For Kristen, there is no better self-care than creating something beautiful from a blank canvas.
-She’s a proud mom of three (each adopted her): canine Peachy and two very handsome felines, Ollie and Mouse (RIP, Mouse–you are very missed).
+She’s a proud mom of Peachy the dog and two very handsome felines, Ollie and Mouse (RIP, Mouse–you are very missed).

 Natalie, Technician Assistant

 Boasting a life-long passion for science, Natalie holds a bachelors’ degree in biology with a minor in chemistry from Truman State University, but animal care is where her heart is.
 “I love being a technician assistant because I care a lot about those who don’t have a voice, and I want to help them anyway I can.”
 Joining us from a mixed animal practice in a rural area, Natalie brings experience caring for everyone from small mammals to bovine and equine patients.
 She has a love for learning and a desire to expand her knowledge base at every opportunity.
 “I’m passionate about helping and healing hurting animals,” Natalie says.
 “I like the opportunities I have at Mariposa to provide enhanced care to patients through a combination of eastern and western medicine.”